-STRING DATA MEANING CAL Support for CALibrate is present.
+STRING DATA MEANING CCAL Support for limit calibrations is present.
 RL1 Commands sent over GPIB cause unit to enter remote mode.
-MEM Indicates the number of memory steps supported.
-LST Indicates the number of LIST steps supported.
+MEMM Computer location commands are supported.
+LSTAPL LIST Apply command is supported.

-A.10 \RCL - RECALL COMMAND
+A.10 RCL - RECALL COMMAND

-\RCL
+RCL

-Syntax: \RCL <integer> (1 to 99)
+Syntax: RCL <integer> (1 to 99)

 Description: Restores power supply to previously defined levels of output voltage, output current and triggers.
 This command selects one of the 99 power supply memory locations, each of which stores values for output current and output voltage.
-Executing a \RCL recalls the stored settings (see \SAV, PAR.
+Executing a RCL recalls the stored settings (see SAV, PAR.
 A.12, for details) from the specified location (whether stored locally or using SCPI commands)